-This dedicated lineage transmitted the technique in its pristine purity.
+This dedicated lineage transmitted the technique in its pristine purity

 Five centuries after the Buddha, the noble heritage of Vipassana had disappeared from India.
 The purity of the teaching was lost elsewhere as well.
 In the country of Myanmar (Burma), however, it was preserved by a chain of devoted teachers.
 From generation to generation, over two thousand years, this dedicated lineage transmitted the technique in its pristine purity.

-From humble beginnings he rose to become the first Accountant General of independent Burma in 1948.
-For two decades he ran governments departments, often holding two or more posts simultaneously.
+From humble beginnings, Sayagyi U Ba Khin rose to become the first Accountant General of independent Burma in 1948.
+For two decades he ran government departments, often holding two or more posts simultaneously.
 He became a student of Saya Thetgyi in 1941 and later began teaching meditation in the office of the Accountant General.
-He set up the International Meditation Centre (IMC) in Rangoon in 1952 and while living a busy working life as a householder with a large family, he taught Vipassana to many Burmese and foreign students.
+He set up the International Meditation Centre (IMC) in Yangon (Rangoon) in 1952 and while living a busy working life as a householder with a large family, he taught Vipassana to many Burmese and foreign students.